rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 I wrote this when replying to the umpteenth "What language should I learn first?" post.
-My posts to that sort of question were inevitably long screeds, so I wrote this document which will get referenced in any future posts of mine.
+My posts to that sort of question were inevitably long screeds, so I wrote this document which will get referenced in any future replies of mine.

 If I had posted something different to each "how do I ..." post, each post would just have been a collection of quick half-formed thoughts.
 At least this